Search results for:

 You can also create aliases to perform long commands, such as connecting to another server as shown here:

 Bash aliases are extremely powerful and can increase your overall productivity in the Bash environment.

 In addition to aliases, you can also customize the way your bash prompt looks.
-We are going to go over basic customization, but if you would like to read more about controlling the prompt, the official Bash documentation has you covered and that link can be found here.
-Moving forward, below is an example of a prompt that displays the logged in user, the short hostname, the exit code of the last command passed, and on a new line provides the typing prompt:
+We will go over basic customization, but if you would like to read more about controlling the prompt, the official Bash documentation has you covered, and that link can be found here.
+Moving forward, below is an example of a prompt that displays the logged-in user, the short hostname, the exit code of the last command passed, and on a new line provides the typing prompt:

 To obtain this prompt, you would place the following in the .bashrc file

 PS1="[\u@\h:\w] \$?\n\\$ "

 You can do some powerful things with prompt customization, and this is just scratching the surface.
 Generating a prompt that's readable and informative is key to working in the Bash environment.